 The popularity of feeding household companion pets a raw meat diet has risen in recent years.
 While the idea of feeding your sweet and snuggly pup raw meat and bones may seem gross and even barbaric, advocates for this diet argue this is how their canine ancestors survived for thousands of years.

 Vitamins and minerals are still just as important in a meat-based diet.
 Your pup can receive essential minerals that they need to survive, such as calcium and phosphorus, through animal bones.
-Their diet should feature about 1/3 bones like chicken wings, turkey necks, beef tail bones, and lamb ribs.
+Their diet should feature about 1/3 of bones like chicken wings, turkey necks, beef tail bones, and lamb ribs.
 Their vitamins will come from nutrient-rich organs like the liver, kidney, and spleen of various animals.

 Of course, the main component of a raw diet is muscle meat.
 These meats should be lean and comprise half of their intake as this will be their primary source of protein.
 It’s important to note that this raw meat diet is considered controversial by some.
 Just remember, you should always consult with your vet before placing your picky eater on any alternative diets.
-They can review your meal plan and your specific dog’s medical history to determine the diet is safe and holistic.
+They can review your meal plan and your specific dog’s medical history to determine whether the diet is safe and holistic.

 There is also the human-grade taste factor.
 This is sure to be much more enticing for picky eaters than standard dry dog food.
 The third benefit is freshness.
 Even if you meal prep and freeze for added convenience, your dog’s diet is likely to be one of the freshest around.